-Christians frequently use this history to show how Jesus honors marriage and in addition, also gives lavish gifts when they are least expected.
-Knowing the size of the jars, we also know the bounteousness of
+Christians frequently use this history lesson to show how Jesus honors marriage and in addition God also gives lavish gifts when they are least expected.
+Knowing the size of the jars, we also know the generosity of Jesus' gift.

-Jesus' gift.
 It is not likely that all this wine would be drunk at a wedding celebration.
-Jesus gave the newly-married couple a generous wedding gift, likely enough wine to last the couple until the next wine harvest.
+Jesus gave the newly-married couple a generous wedding gift.

-But John has told us of this miracle to show how Jesus began using "miraculous signs" to reveal his glory.
-The miracle had a purpose for which the wedding was only a setting.
-It was a sign.
+We read also that John has told us of this miracle to show how Jesus began using "miraculous signs" to reveal his glory.
+The miracle had a purpose for which the wedding was only the setting.
+This miracle was a sign.
 A sign points to something.
 This sign provided a physical way to point to a spiritual truth, namely, the glory of the one and only Son of God.
-This act of turning water to wine proved Jesus had divine authority and majesty.
+This act of turning water into wine proved Jesus had divine authority and power.